OCIA - Order of Christian Initiation for Adults

 At this stage, candidates are now referred to as "Catechumens."
 They are called to follow Jesus, and receive basic catechesis in the faith as well as a foundation in Scripture, prayer, church teaching, and parish life.
 In the Catechumenate, individuals attend weekly meetings, typically with a small group of catechumens, sponsors, and catechists.
 Catechumens are responsible for study outside of the weekly meetings and are expected to attend Mass regularly.

 Once a Catechumen has discerned that they would like to prepare to receive the Sacraments, they will go through the Rite of Election.
-This typically occurs the Saturday before the First Sunday of Lent (Year 2).
+This typically occurs the Saturday before the First Sunday of Lent.
 The Rite of Election is celebrated by the Archbishop.

 Purification & Enlightenment